HarshitDaftary/AnuKit/README.md

 ---

-**OptimUI represents the next generation of React component libraries: performance-first, accessibility-native, and developer-optimized.**
+**AnuKit represents the next generation of React component libraries: performance-first, accessibility-native, and developer-optimized.**